Faltenreich/faltenreich.github.io/_posts/2024-04-16-compose-multiplatform-shared-resources.md

 Let me break down those changes:

 - Files are read asynchronously, so we use `runBlocking` for call-sites that operate synchronously
-- Files are referenced by file name including -type and by their relative path, from `src/commonMain/composeResources`
+- Files are referenced by file name including -type and by their relative path from `src/commonMain/composeResources`
 - Files are returned as `ByteArray`, so we decode them, e.g. to `String` via `ByteArray.decodeToString(): String`

 ### Encapsulation